Sun bear: Threats

-According to the IUCN Bear Specialist Group, sun bear populations have fallen by an estimated 35% in the last three decades.
+According to the IUCN Bear Specialist Group, sun bear populations have fallen by an estimated 35% since the 1990s.
 Numbers are especially low in Bangladesh and China, and populations in Vietnam are feared to decline severely by 50–80% in the next 30 years.
-Habitat fragmentation is on the rise particularly in Borneo, Sumatra and some areas of the mainland range.
-Heavy deforestation (due to agriculture, logging and forest fires) and hunting for wildlife trade are severe threats throughout the range; human-bear conflicts are a relatively minor threat.
-Compared to other continents, southeastern Asia has undergone severe depletion in forest cover over the past few decades (by almost 12% between 1990 and 2010); this has resulted in substantial habitat loss for forest-dependent species such as sun bears.
+Habitat fragmentation is on the rise, particularly in Borneo, Sumatra, and some areas of the mainland range.
+Heavy deforestation (due to agriculture, logging, and forest fires) and hunting for wildlife trade are severe threats throughout the range; human-bear conflicts are a relatively minor threat.
+Compared to other continents, Southeast Asia has undergone severe depletion in forest cover over the past few decades (by almost 12% between 1990 and 2010); this has resulted in substantial habitat loss for forest-dependent species such as sun bears.
 A 2007 study in East Borneo recorded severe loss of habitat and food resources due to droughts and forest fires brought about by the El Niño.

-With lack of research in predation, sources have documented very few predation events.
-In the island of Borneo sun bears were found to be hunted by python in their most vulnerable state.
-Pythons are successfully able to attack by taking advantage of the nighttime when the sun bears are sleep or nursing their cub.
-In Southeast Asia, the Panthera pardus (male leopard) has been photographed with a sun bear cub being held by the throat.
+On the island of Borneo sun bears were found to be hunted by pythons in their most vulnerable state.
+Pythons are successfully able to attack by taking advantage of the night time when the sun bears are sleeping or nursing their cub.
+In Southeast Asia, a male leopard (Panthera pardus) has been photographed with a sun bear cub being held by the throat.
 This reported case has been reported to be the second confirmed predator as of 2019.